The rampart-server HTTP module

 }

-/* we don't need a chunk delay, the fetch takes a bit of time. */
+/* image updates about every 2 secs on remote server, and the fetch takes a bit of time. */

 function mjpeg(req) {